VarboxInternational/docs/draft-records.md

 <a name="retrieve-only-drafted-models"></a>
 #### Retrieve Only Drafted Models

-If you want to only retrieve the drafted model records, you can do so by applying the `onlyDrafts()` query scope.
+You can only retrieve the drafted model records by using the `onlyDrafts()` query scope.

 ```php
 $onlyDraftedRecords = YourModel::onlyDrafts()->get();